Guri-cccc/KAIST_EE405A_2024_1/README.md

 <!-- [Lecture Note](Week 5/Materials/) <br/> -->
 - Learn how to design the Mecanum Wheels Robot
     - Mechanism of Mecanum Wheels Robot
-    - Kinematics model Mecanum Wheels Robot
+    - Kinematics of Mecanum Wheels Robot
     - How to operate Hiwonder ArmPi Pro centering on ROS

 </details>